argoproj/argo-cd/docs/user-guide/kustomize.md

 ## Patches
 Patches are a way to kustomize resources using inline configurations in Argo CD applications.  `patches`  follow the same logic as the corresponding Kustomization.
 Any patches that target existing Kustomization file will be merged.

-This Kustomizate example sources manifests from the `/kustomize-guestbook` folder of the `argoproj/argocd-example-apps` repository and patches the `Deployment` to use port `443` on the container.
+This Kustomize example sources manifests from the `/kustomize-guestbook` folder of the `argoproj/argocd-example-apps` repository, and patches the `Deployment` to use port `443` on the container.
 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1
 kind: Kustomization